transmute-industries/draft-ietf-spice-charter/charter.md

 - Confidentiality (ensuring information is protected from unauthorized access)
 - Availability (efficiently information processing, minimizing data in flight, reducing carbon cost for storage and transmission, and supporting offline / paper credential use cases)
 - Semantic interchangeability (ensuring terms are understood and used consistently, in a global or local context)
-- Usability and Feasibility ( The core operations must be easy to understand and use, and possible to integrate with existing platforms)
+- Usability and Feasibility (the core operations must be easy to understand and use, and possible to integrate with existing platforms)
 - Accountability (what format and protocol considerations can help mitigate abusive or excessive requests for credential presentation?
 What mitigates abuse by issuers?)

 ## Work Items